TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/EventDispatcher/Index.rst

 Impact on TYPO3 Core development in the future
 ==============================================

-TYPO3's EventDispatcher serves as the basis to replace all Signal/Slots and hooks in the future, however for the time being, hooks and registered Slots work the same way as before, unless migrated to an EventDispatcher-like code, whereas a PHP :php:`E_USER_DEPRECATED` error can be triggered.
+TYPO3's EventDispatcher serves as the basis to replace all hooks in the future, however for the time being, hooks work the same way as before, unless migrated to an EventDispatcher-like code, whereas a PHP :php:`E_USER_DEPRECATED` error can be triggered.

-Some hooks / signal/slots might not be replaced 1:1 to EventDispatcher, but rather superseded with a more robust or future-proof API.
+Some hooks might not be replaced 1:1 to EventDispatcher, but rather superseded with a more robust or future-proof API.